sanity-io/assist/plugin/README.md

 This will add a "Generate caption" action to the configured field.
 "Generate caption" action will automatically run whenever the image changes.

+## Third party sub-processors

+This version of the feature uses OpenAI.com as a third-party sub-processor.
+Their security posture has been vetted by Sanity's security team, and approved for use.

 ## License

 [MIT](LICENSE) © Sanity